gwd/schedbench/README.md

 To use schedsim, run the following four commands on your Xen host in
 order:

-- `schedsim plan`: Initialize "plan" for the benchmark in test.bench
+- `schedbench plan`: Initialize "plan" for the benchmark in test.bench

-- `schedsim run`: Run the runs in test.bench which haven't been completed yet
+- `schedbench run`: Run the runs in test.bench which haven't been completed yet

-- `schedsim report`: Collate the data and give a report
+- `schedbench report`: Collate the data and give a report

 # Future work